kielkow/Marvel_App/README.md

 ## Usage without internet

 If you are not conected on internet, you can simulate de marvel API inside your machine.
-To do that you just need set 'http://localhost:3333' on URL api and run this command on terminal:
+To do that you just need set 'http://localhost:3333' as URL api and run this command on terminal:

 ```bash
 json-server -p 3333 server.json